mathur-nikita/Election-Analysis/README.md

 ![winning_candidate_congressional.png](https://github.com/mathur-nikita/Election_Analysis/blob/main/Resources/winning_candidate_congressional.PNG)

-The updated code would look something like this, with the addition of a few variable name changes for ease of reading:
+The updated code would look something like this, but probably with the addition of a few variable name changes for ease of reading (example all "winner_" variables would be renamed to "majority_" prefixes:

 ![mayoral_elections_code.PNG](https://github.com/mathur-nikita/Election_Analysis/blob/main/Resources/mayoral_elections_code.PNG)